Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/static-data.md

 #### Translations in separate columns

 If you store translations for each supported language in a separate column, then you can define those columns on the same object that stores the enumerated items.
-In the `read list` operation that returns those items you will need to add output parameters for each language using the `lang-<Culture Name>` convention, and make sure they return the localized values for each language.
+In the `read enum` operation that returns those items you will need to add output parameters for each language using the `lang-<Culture Name>` convention, and make sure they return the localized values for each language.

 In the following example, we store a list of address types with their names in a database table, and specify additional German and Spanish translations in the `name-de` and `name-es` fields respectively.

-We return those fields as the `lang-de` and `lang-es` parameters in the `read list` operation.
+We return those fields as the `lang-de` and `lang-es` parameters in the `read enum` operation.
 However, since these names don't match, we need to map them in the custom code of the generated `AddressTypeService` class.

 <Tabs>
   <TabItem value="xom" label="address_type.xom" default>